theturboturnip/setup-texlive-action/README.md

 You just compiled `sample2e` in your CI!
 The world is your oyster.

+> [!WARNING]
+> By default, this action uses the CTAN mirror and therefore the latest TeXLive version, whatever it is.
+> The TeXLive environment is cached by default, which may cause problems or unexpected results whenever
+> a new TeXLive version is released.
+> If consistency is required, set `repository` to a historical mirror for a fixed TeXLive version - see below.

 # Usage

 Here is a full rundown of options for advanced usage.

 ## Inputs

+### `repository`

+* Optional
+* Default: the CTAN standard repository, providing the most recent TeXLive version

+This option selects the TeXLive repository.
+It must not have trailing slash.

+Defaults to the CTAN mirror, which provides the most recent TeXLive version.

+For historic versions, see <https://tug.org/historic/> for a list of mirrors, choose a version from the `systems/texlive` folder, and copy the path to the `tlnet` or `tlnet-final` folder, e.g. <https://ftp.math.utah.edu/pub/tex/historic/systems/texlive/2024/tlnet-final>.
+This folder should already contain `install-tl-unx.tar.gz` and `install-tl.zip`.

 ### `profile-path`